 What Else Can Oat Milk Be Used For?

-Not everyone owns or works within a cafe or market.
-Some people don’t even like coffee!
-So what else is Minor Figures oat milk good with?
+Not everyone owns or works within the coffee industry, and some people don't even like coffee!
+This poses the question on what else oat milk can be paired with.

-Oat milk may be used as a substitute for dairy milks wherever you see fit!
-It tastes just as amazing in a latte than it does straight-up, in your cereal, or used in cooking.
-Oat milk is perfect for use in savory recipes!
+Oat milk can be used as a substitute for dairy milks wherever you see fit!
+It tastes just as amazing in a latte than it does straight-up, in your cereal, or in cooking.
+Oat milk is perfect for use in savoury recipes!
 It is a fantastic option for thickening soups and stews.
-It can also be used in cooking such as pancakes, mashed potatoes, or casseroles.
+It can also be used in cooking such as pancakes, mashed potatoes, and casseroles.
 Oat milk can be used as a substitute in fermented dairy products such as yogurt and kefir.
 It is great in smoothies or protein shakes, and also for use in baked goods.